Deepest Voting: a new way of electing: Properties of deepest voting family

-Next propositions deal with the characterization of the {\em weighted $L^p$ deepest voting} for different choices of $p$. \begin{proposition} For all $p>1$, the set of $wL^p$ depth has a unique element. \end{proposition} The case $p<1$ should be avoided because the uniqueness of the deepest point is not ensured.
+The next propositions deal with the characterization of the weighted $L^p$ deepest voting for different choices of $p$. \begin{proposition} For all $p>1$, the set of $L^p$ deepest points has a unique element.
+For all $ 0 < p \leq 1$, the cardinal of the set of $L^p$ deepest points may be greater than 2. \end{proposition} The case $p<1$ should be avoided, as the uniqueness of the deepest point is not ensured.
 It can also be shown that if $p$ tends to 0, each voter is a deepest point!

+In the case $p=1$ : \begin{itemize} \item if $n$ is odd, then the deepest point is unique. \item if $n$ is even, the set of the deepest points is composed by the points $x^*=(x^*_1,\hdots,x^*_d)$ such that for all $i=1,\dots,d$,

+where the $\Phi(i,\cdot)_{(k)}$ is the $k^{th}$ observation of the set of the ordered voters' preferences for candidate $c_i$. \end{itemize}

-The class of $wL^p$ deepest voting includes three usual voting processes, which are Majority Judgment \cite{Balinski2007}, approval voting \cite{Brams} and range voting \cite{Smith}. \begin{proposition} Not considering the tie-breaking procedure, the Majority Judgment is one point of the $wL^1$ deepest voting set.
-Analogously, the Range Voting and the approval Voting are elements of the $wL^2$ deepest voting. \end{proposition}
+The class of $L^p$ deepest voting includes three usual voting processes, which are majority judgment \citep{Balinski2007}, approval voting \citep{Brams} and range voting \citep{Smith}. \begin{proposition} Without considering the tie-breaking procedure, the majority judgment belongs to the $L^1$ deepest voting set.
+Analogously, the range voting and the approval voting are obtained by the $L^2$ deepest voting. \end{proposition}

-$wL^1$ deepest voting leads to the Majority Judgment.
+$L^1$ deepest voting leads to the majority judgment.
 This method has many advantages (see \cite{Balinski2007} for example).
-Nevertheless, this method presents several drawbacks too (see \cite{Laslier2019} or \cite{Felsenthal2008}).
-A weird property of the $wL^1$ deepest voting is that the value of the decision function may not be included in the convex hull of the $n$ voters' grades, \emph{i.e.}, $\mathcal X^*_D$ is not included in the convex hull of $\Phi$.
-Let consider \emph{e.g.} the situation with 3 candidates and 3 voters and the associated matrix $\Phi$:
+Nevertheless, it presents also several drawbacks (see \cite{Laslier2019} or \cite{Felsenthal2008}).
+A peculiar property of the $L^1$ deepest voting is that the value of the decision function may not be included in the convex hull of the $n$ voters' grades, \emph{i.e.}, $\mathcal X^*_D$ is not included in the convex hull of $\Phi$.
+Consider \emph{e.g.} the situation with 3 candidates and 3 voters and the associated matrix $\Phi$:

 with $0 < a < b < c \leq 1$.
 The $wL^1$ deepest point is $x^*=(0,0,0)$, which is not included in the convex hull of the points $(a,0,0)$, $(0,b,0)$ and $(0,0,c)$.